The Top 4 White Paint Colours for Kitchen Cabinets

-Warm whites, cool whites, dirty whites, pink, blue, green – you name a colour, white’s got it!
-So, I’ve narrowed it down to a few of my faves for you to check out that should be white up your alley.
+Warm whites, cool whites, dirty whites, pink, blue, green – you name a colour, white’s got it covered!
+And choosing a white can be a HARROWING experience, especially if you aren’t starting from scratch, with existing finishes to coordinate with.
+So, I’ve narrowed things down to a few of my fave, ‘go-to whites’ for you to check out that should be white up your alley.

-P.S.
-The best way to pick your colour is to pick up ALL of these colour chips and compare them to each other.
-This will really help you to narrow down the undertones and decide which one best suits you and your home.
+BTW: The best way to pick your fave white is to compare them to each other.
+This will really help you narrow down the undertones and decide which one best suits you and your home.

 - BM Chantilly Lace.
-This is the popular one with designers.
-Personally, I find it a stitch too icy and while it does act ‘white’, there are other ways to do it without the icy edge, such as…
+This is a popular one with designers.
+Personally, I find it a stitch too icy and while it does act ‘white’, there are other ways to do it without the cool edge

 - BM Super White.
-This is just a touch softer while doing the same thing – looking like white
+This is just a touch softer while doing the same thing as Chantilly – looking like white

 See more of this kitchen here: A Contemporary New Home

-Cloud White has a subtle yellow undertone with a grounded neutral base which makes it not as stark as a traditional white.
-However, if you already have ‘white’ trim or windows, you will notice the difference.
+Cloud White has a subtle yellow/creamy undertone with a grounded neutral base which makes it not as stark as a traditional white.
+However, if you already have ‘white’ trim, white appliances or white windows, you WILL notice the difference.

 See more Cloud White here: A Maple Kitchen Makeover with Cloud White

 What paint colours are similar to Cloud White?